project-starch/capstone-spec/README.md

 using [Asciidoctor](https://asciidoctor.org/).

 A public version of the built reference can be found at https://jason.kisp.ml/specs/.
+This version is automatically built from the `master` branch.
+Builds for other pushed revisions can be found at https://jason.kisp.ml/specs-revs/.

 ### Rendering to PDF and HTML5